 Similar to Audio-Technica, Sennheiser has was one of the early producers of consumer headphones, and they’ve also produced a catalog of microphones that have become staples in professional studios, as well as on Hollywood sets, such as with its MKH 416 short shotgun mic.

 High-SPL capacities and focused cardioid polar patterns to reduce feedback and isolate sounds, you’ll find Sennheisers often used by on-location broadcasters, at home creators, or spot miking drum sets and guitar amps on stage.
 Sennheiser is one of the best brands for recording and live performance.

 Sennheiser MD 421 II

 Starting with Sennheiser’s most popular mic is the MD 421 II.
-It’s a cardioid dynamic mic with pronounced directivity, making it great at avoiding feedback and isolating sources.
+It’s a cardioid dynamic microphone with pronounced directivity, making it great at avoiding feedback and isolating sources.

 It’s a great option for home studios as well, typically a bit more expensive than other cardioid dynamic mics, but not without reason, it has a wider frequency response than most, you’ll find it captures clearer bass tones than say, the SM57.
 And it’s 5-position bass-roll off switch lets the user lock-in the tone on the mic itself.